 Solar panel cells have been around longer than you might think.
 In fact, Russell Ohl developed the first specific solar power cell back in 1941.
 Long before that, Alexandre Becquerel was responsible for finding the properties of photovoltaics – which enable us to create energy from the Sun.
 This discovery was made all the way back in 1839!

 It’s entirely possible that solar power may be able to power large transport vehicles.
-For example, there are efforts to try and build solar-powered aeroplanes – a fantastic, self-sustaining idea!
+For example, there are efforts to try and build solar-powered airplanes – a fantastic, self-sustaining idea!

 California is home to the biggest solar energy plant in the world, stretching up to 1,000 acres – and it’s based in the Mojave desert.

-Do you know any interesting or fun facts about solar energy that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about solar energy?
+Share them in the comments below!